 Conditions of entry

-Frontline worker accommodation is only available to frontline workers (not family members or people you live with).
+Frontline worker accommodation is only available to frontline workers and is not available to family members or other people they live with.

-Frontline workers accepted into Category 3 Accommodation will be required to restrict their movements in line with the grounds for their need for alternative accommodation.
+Hospital and paramedic workers accepted into short-term Compassionate Accommodation program stream will be required to restrict their movements, are not permitted visitors and must comply with certain notification requirements in line with their need for alternative accommodation.

 How to make a referral

-The Integrated Intake Assessment and Triage Service (IIATS) can also be reached by:
+The CQV Integrated Intake Assessment and Triage Service (IIATS) assess all referrals into the FLW Accommodation program.

 Numbers for alternative referrals

 Reviewed 07 June 2021